-The intern is a student enrolled in one of the BHIS practicum courses to accomplish the learning objectives outlined in this manual and more specifically what has been defined in the Practicum Plan (PP).
-In addition, the student is an ambassador and a representative of the Department of Biomedical and Health Information Sciences at the University of Illinois at Chicago.
+The student enrolled in the BHIS practicum courses will accomplish the learning objectives outlined in the course syllabus and more specifically what has been defined in the Practicum Plan (PP).
+In addition, the student is an ambassador and a representative of the Department of Biomedical and Health Information Sciences at the University of Illinois Chicago.

-The intern is responsible for taking the initiative to complete the PP with the consultation and approval of the preceptor.
-The intern is also responsible for the completion and submission of the Student Evaluation of Practicum Experience, due at the end of the semester.
+The student is responsible for completing the PP with the consultation and approval of the preceptor.
+The student is also responsible for the completion and submission of the Student Evaluation of Practicum Experience, due at the end of the semester.

-The student is expected to always act in a professional manner; comply with all standards and regulations, policies and procedures of the practicum site.
+The student is expected to always act in a professional manner; comply with all standards and regulations, policies, and procedures of the practicum organization.